Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting/handout.md

 Formal SignWriting should be understood as:

-- a technical architecture for spatial sign text
+- a way to write signs as text that software can work with
-- a grammar for machine-processable strings
+- a grammar for valid strings
-- a bridge between visible writing and computational handling
+- a bridge between visible writing and software handling
 - a framework that supports search, rendering, and transformation
 - a long-term implementation record for developers, researchers, and maintainers